canine aggression

 Doggy Dan is a Professional Dog Trainer and Behavioral Specialist, and the creator of the dog training website, TheOnlineDogTrainer.com.

-It’s been my #1 recommendation for dog training for more than eight years because it is effective and affordable.
+He’s been my #1 recommendation for dog training for more almost 10 years because the training is kind, effective and affordable.

 dog behavior trainingI Donate to Animal Charities